edoardo-colombo99/autoremediation-tools/docs/source/index.rst

   - Windows OS
   - AIX OS

-if you need any help feel free to get in touch with us:
+If you need any help feel free to get in touch with us:
   Developers:

   - Edoardo Colombo - edoardo.colombo@kyndryl.com